 1 CEMEX Latam Holdings, S.A. indirectly controls through CCL, the Parent Company's operations in Colombia, Costa Rica, Panama, Nicaragua, Guatemala and El Salvador.

-2 The shares of this entity are included in the expiration of property process (note 23B).
+2 The shares of this entity are included in the expiration of property process in Colombia (note 24C).